yyllff/split-pane-react/README.md

 ## Features

-* Supports vertical & horizontal layouts.
+- Supports vertical & horizontal layouts.
-* Supports fluid pane.
+- Supports fluid pane.
-* Use controlled component mode, flexible use
+- Use controlled component mode, flexible use
+- React16.8 version at least, and React18 version at the same time
-* Built in different themes
+- Built in different themes

 ## Installing